-Traditions are a huge part of Chinese culture, and that certainly doesn’t stop when it comes to Chinese wedding traditions.
+Traditions are a very important part of Chinese culture, and that certainly doesn’t stop when it comes to Chinese wedding traditions.
 Of course, over the course of hundreds of years and plenty of generations, many have been modernised to suit the needs of contemporary Chinese couples.
-If you have been invited to a Chinese wedding, then you might be wondering what are some of the popular Chinese wedding traditions?
-And what can you expect at a Chinese wedding?
+If you have been invited to a Chinese wedding ceremony, you might be wondering what some of the popular Chinese wedding traditions are and what you can expect at a Chinese wedding?

 However, at the heart of these updated rituals still lies fascinating traditions steeped in culture, respect, and family values.
 Here are some frequently asked questions surrounding being invited to a Chinese wedding: